CASFRI/CASFRI/README.md

 ./translation/test                      Unit tests for CASFRI translations

-./workflow/01_develTranslationTables    Translation scripts used for development and testing
+./workflow/01_develTranslationTables    Translation scripts used for development and testing on sample versions of source tables

-./workflow/02_produceCASFRI             Workflow scripts to run all translations
+./workflow/02_produceCASFRI             Translation scripts to run all complete translations

-./workflow/03_flatCASFRI                Scripts to build flat (denormalized) version of CASFRI
+./workflow/03_flatCASFRI                Scripts to build a flat (denormalized) version of CASFRI

-./workflow/04_produceHistoricalTable    Scripts to build historical CASFRI database
+./workflow/04_produceHistoricalTable    Scripts to build a historical version of CASFRI
 </pre>

 # Requirements